Complete Guide

 When viewing the apartment, ignore the staging.
 Focus on infrastructure and safety.

-Cellar = More than 50% below curb level → Illegal to rent
+More than 50% below curb level → illegal to rent.

-Basement = At least 50% above curb level → Potentially legal if ceiling is 7+ feet and has proper egress
+At least 50% above curb level → potentially legal if ceiling is 7+ feet and has proper egress.

-Red flags: Tiny "eyebrow" windows, hotplate instead of stove, extension cords from upstairs
+Red flags: tiny "eyebrow" windows, hotplate instead of stove, extension cords running from upstairs.

 Negotiation

-Landlords prefer giving "1 month free" over lowering base rent (preserves building valuation).
+Landlords prefer giving "1 month free" over lowering base rent (it preserves building valuation).

 "I see the unit has been on market for 25 days.
 I'm ready to sign today.
 Would you consider a 13-month lease with the last month free?"